rway7/secure-eloquent/README.md

 $post->save();
 ```

-> Note: It's not secure to `save` a model that hasn't been encrypted with `secure` method.
+> Note: It WILL NOT be encrypted if you `save` a model wihtout calling the `secure` method.

 #### Decrypt a model